-None of the members of our Compensation Committee at any time has been one of our officers or employees.
-None of our executive officers currently serves, or during 2020 has served, as a member of the Board or Compensation Committee of any entity that has one or more executive officers on our Board or Compensation Committee.
+The Compensation Committee currently consists of Dr. John G. Nackel, Ms. JoAnne Stringfield, and Mr. Stephen M. R. Covey.
+None of the members of the Compensation Committee at any time has been one of our officers or employees.
+None of our executive officers currently serves, or during 2021 served, as a member of the board of directors or compensation committee of any entity that has one or more executive officers on our Board or Compensation Committee.